SLIT vs. SCIT in Allergy Immunotherapy

 Sublingual immunotherapy (SLIT) procedure involves placing an allergen under the tongue.
 Immunotherapy treats the condition itself, unlike other medications or antihistamines, which treat the symptoms.
 It is the niftiest and safest type of preventing illnesses and immune-modifying treatment presently available.
 It is also known as allergy drops.

-SCIT, Subcutaneous immunotherapy treatment, involves injecting specific allergens, commonly known as an allergy shot and mainly recommended for patients with asthma and allergic rhinitis.
-Its effectiveness is credited to its ability to reduce the risk of anaphylaxis and uses Food and Drug Administration (FDA)approved allergens.
+SCIT, Subcutaneous immunotherapy treatment, involves injecting specific allergens, commonly known as an allergy shot and is mainly recommended for patients with asthma and allergic rhinitis.
+Its effectiveness is credited to its ability to reduce the risk of anaphylaxis and uses Food and Drug Administration (FDA) approved allergens.

 Which Treatment is Most Effective?

-SCIT and SLIT are quite affordable.
-They both reduce health-care expenditures overtime.
+1. Cost-effectiveness: SCIT and SLIT are quite affordable.
+They both reduce healthcare expenditures over time.

 Currently, SLIT is used to treat nasal infections and congestions, while SCIT is used to treat hypersensitivity, Hymenoptera, asthma, and atopic dermatitis.